-"(i) an amount equal to 80 percent of the average of the national average price of the agricultural commodity covered by the application described in subsection (a) for the 5 marketing years preceding the most recent marketing year, and recent marketing year.
+"(i) an amount equal to 80 percent of the average of the national average price of the agricultural commodity covered by the application described in subsection (a) for the 5 marketing years preceding the most recent marketing year.

-"(ii) the national average price of the agricultural commodity for the most recent marketing year, and "(B) the amount of the agricultural commodity produced by the agricultural commodity producer in the most
+"(ii) the national average price of the agricultural commodity for the most recent marketing year, and

+'(B) the amount of the agricultural commodity produced by the agricultural commodity producer in the most recent marketing year.

-"(2) SPECIAL RULE FOR SUBSEQUENT QUALIFIED YEARS.- The amount of cash benefits for a qualified year shall be determined in the same manner as cash benefits are determined under paragraph (1) except that the average national price of the agricultural commodity shall be determined under paragraph (1)(A)(i) by using the 5-marketing-year period used to determine the amount of cash benefits for the first certification.
+(2) Special rule for subsequent qualified YEARS.-The amount of cash benefits for a qualified year shall be determined in the same manner as cash benefits are determined under paragraph (1) except that the average national price of the agricultural commodity shall be determined under paragraph (1)(A)(i) by using the 5-marketing-year period used to determine the amount of cash benefits for the first certification

-"(c) Maximum Amount of Cash Assistance.-The maximum amount of cash benefits an agricultural commodity producer may receive in any 12-month period shall not exceed \$10,000.
+"(c) MAXIMUM AMOUNT OF CASH ASSIST-ANCE.-The maximum amount of cash benefits an agricultural commodity producer may receive in any 12-month period shall not exceed \$10,000.

-"(d) LIMITATIONS ON OTHER ASSISTANCE.-An agricultural commodity producer entitled to receive a cash benefit under this chapter-
+(d) LIMITATIONS ON OTHER ASSISTANCE.-An agricultural commodity producer entitled to receive a cash benefit under this chapter-

-"(1) shall not be eligible for any other cash benefit under
+'(1) shall not be eligible for any other cash benefit under this title, and

-"(2) shall be entitled to employment services and training benefits under part II of subchapter B of chapter 2.
+'(2) shall be entitled to employment services and training benefits under part II of subchapter B of chapter 2.

 "SEC.
-297. FRAUD AND RECOVERY OF OVERPAYMENTS.
+297. FRAUD AND RECOVERY OF OVERPAY-MENTS.